-Introduction: During al-Aqsa Intifada, the Israeli army has used Palestinian civilians as human shields and/or as hostages during the course of military operations.
-Israeli soldiers have forced Palestinian civilians to: (i) enter buildings to check if they are booby-trapped; (ii) remove suspicious objects from roads used by the army; (iii) stand inside houses where soldiers have set up military positions, so that Palestinians will not fire at the soldiers; and (iv) walk in front of soldiers to shield them from gunfire, while the soldiers hold a gun behind their backs and sometimes fire over their shoulders.
+Introduction: During al-Aqsa Intifada, the Israeli army has used Palestinian civilians as human shields and/or as hostages during the course of military operations in the 1967 Occupied Palestinian Territories (OPTs).
+Israeli soldiers have forced Palestinian civilians to: (i) enter buildings to check if they are booby-trapped; (ii) remove suspicious objects from roads used by the army; (iii) stand inside houses where soldiers have set up military positions, so that Palestinians will not fire at the soldiers; (iv) walk in front of soldiers to shield them from gunfire, while the soldiers hold a gun behind their backs and sometimes fire over their shoulders; and (v) remain tied to military jeeps at which stones are being thrown by protestors.
 Local and international human rights organizations, including Amnesty International and Human Rights Watch, have produced extensive documentary evidence of these practices.1

-Supreme Court Petition Filed: On 5 May 2002, Adalah, on behalf of seven Israeli and Palestinian NGOs, filed a petition to the Supreme Court of Israel seeking an order instructing the Israeli army to stop using Palestinian civilians as human shields and/or as hostages.
-The petitioners' also requested an immediate injunction to stop the Israeli army's illegal and abusive practices.2
+Supreme Court Petition Filed: On 5 May 2002, Adalah, in its own name and on behalf of six Israeli and Palestinian NGOs, filed a petition to the Supreme Court of Israel seeking an order instructing the Israeli army to stop using Palestinian civilians as human shields and/or as hostages.
+The petitioners also requested an immediate injunction to stop the Israeli army's illegal and abusive practices.2

-Petitioners' Arguments: The petitioners' argued that the army's use of Palestinian civilians as human shields and/or as hostages is inhuman treatment and violates the right to life, physical integrity, and dignity.
-These actions, the petitioners' argued, are a violation of Articles 27, 28, 31, 32, 33, 34, and 51 of the Geneva Convention (IV) Relative to the Protection of Civilian Persons in Time of War (1949).
+Petitioners' Arguments: The petitioners argued that the army's use of Palestinian civilians as human shields and/or as hostages is inhumane treatment and violates the right to life, physical integrity, and dignity.
+These actions, the petitioners argued, are a violation of Articles 27, 28, 31, 32, 33, 34, and 51 of the Geneva Convention (IV) Relative to the Protection of Civilian Persons in Time of War (1949).
 For example, Article 28 of the Geneva Convention (IV) states inter alia that: "The presence of a protected person may not be used to render certain points or areas immune from military operations."
 Article 51 of the Geneva Convention (IV) states inter alia that: "The Occupying Power may not compel protected persons to serve in its armed or auxiliary forces."
 The Israeli military's use of Palestinian civilians as human shields and/or as hostages amounts to a grave breach of the Geneva Convention (IV), pursuant to Article 147, and thus, these actions constitute a war crime.
 The army's actions also violate Articles 45, 46, and 50 of the Hague Regulations (1907), as well as Articles 51, 57 and 58 of Protocol I to the Geneva Conventions of 12 August 1949 (1977).
 Article 51(7) of Protocol I states inter alia that: "The presence or movements of the civilian population or individual civilians shall not be used to render certain points or areas immune from military operations, in particular in attempts to shield military objectives from attacks or to shield military objectives from attacks or to shield, favour or impede military operations.
 The Parties to the conflict shall not direct the movement of the civilian population or individual civilians in order to attempts to shield military objectives from attacks or to shield military operations."